Professional Scrum™ Training

 Each class includes a free attempt at the corresponding certification assessment.
 In your Professional Scrum class, you will learn the importance of inspection, adaptation, and fast feedback cycles.
 To reinforce those concepts, if you take a Scrum.org class and attempt the certification assessment within 14 days and do not score at least 85%, you will be granted a 2nd attempt at no additional cost.

-The assessments are decoupled from the classes and delivered in an electronic form.
+Earning a certification is decoupled from attending the class and delivered in the form of an online assessment test.
 The decoupling of assessments from training not only ensures an objective measurement for the student, it also allows students to be assessed on their incoming knowledge and experience, and allows Scrum.org to gather feedback to fine tune training materials and their delivery.
+Students will be provided with additional study materials following the class which are valuable in helping to pass the certification test.

-- Competency Model Based - Each of the Scrum.org courses and broader role-based learning areas are based on a validated and proven competency model.
-Each competency has a set of Focus Areas that are used to drive an individuals learning and course material creation.
+Each Scrum.org course, certification assessment test and broader learning journey is based on a validated and proven competency model.
+Each competency has a set of Focus Areas that are used to drive an individual's learning, Scrum.org course material creation and assessment questions.
 View the competencies.

-- Our Course Steward Model - Each Scrum.org course is assigned 2 stewards.
-The steward is ultimately responsible for collecting input on the course materials, both those that exist and potentially additions to be made, review that input with the community along with Ken Schwaber and provide updates as required.
+Each Scrum.org course is assigned 2 stewards who work with the PST community to crowdsource the maintenance of the courseware.
+The stewards are ultimately responsible for collecting input on the course materials, both those that exist and potentially additions to be made and provide updates as required.

 Each course is stored in GitHub, allowing version control, feedback mechanisms, distribution and much more, not unlike the code that Scrum Teams deliver for their products.
 Through GitHub capabilities, a PST can submit feedback on a course materials, its delivery content, speaker notes, exercises and much more.
 With PSTs around the world teaching the materials, that provides a fantastic number of people to provide excellent feedback to improve the content and quality of the courseware.